 Limit distractions.
 I’m just as bad about this one as the next person.
 I’ll start grading an essay, and five minutes later….I wonder if I have any new e-mails?
 Did anyone “like” my Facebook post?
 Has anyone tweeted anything funny lately?
 If I don’t check Instagram, I might miss the best giveaway in the history of ever.
 You get the picture, I’m sure.
 I have to put my phone away if I want to get any serious grading accomplished.
 It might even be necessary to get out of the house completely.
 Sure enough, as soon as I get into the groove, my daughter comes upstairs and needs me to help her go to the bathroom, get her a snack, or tell me that her brother did something annoying.
 Grading is faster when we can focus.
 Find your happy place, and go there.
 No need to drag assessing essays out any longer than you have to.

-Instead of grading the entire essay in one sitting, try grading one paragraph at a time.
+Instead of grading the entire essay in one sitting, try collecting and grading one paragraph at a time.
 This works best with students who are motivated to make the corrections you have suggested.
 Assessing one paragraph doesn’t take long, and as long as students take your revision comments seriously, all you should have to do with the final draft is compare the rough draft paragraph to the final draft paragraph.
 Did they make the revisions you suggested?
 If so, they did the best they could.
 The final draft may not be perfect, but depending on the skill(s) you are assessing, improvement may be enough to earn an A.